GlebKolesnik/RegAuthCRUD_ASP.NET/README.md

    - `TasksController` manages all task-related API endpoints (`GET`, `POST`, `PUT`, `DELETE`).
    - `UsersController` manages user authentication and registration endpoints.

-### Why Use Repositories and Services?

-- **Repositories**:
-  - Repositories abstract the data layer and allow for easy changes to the underlying data storage mechanism (e.g., switching from SQL to NoSQL).
-They also improve code organization by keeping the data access logic separate from the business logic.

-- **Services**:
-  - The service layer provides a clear boundary between the application’s business logic and the data access logic.
-It allows for better organization of business rules and improves testability by decoupling the business logic from the data access layer.

 ### Key Methods: